 Unfortunately there are occasions completely beyond our control when a flight is delayed.
 The airline will endeavour to provide light refreshment on a delay exceeding 3 hours, a meal at meal times if the delay is more than six hours, and accommodation if appropriate on a longer delay.
 We will not do these ourselves as such arrangements will be taken care of by the airline.
 If you have taken out our recommended travel insurance you should have cover against delays.
 Our handling policies for delays are the same for both UK and Canadian departure airports.

-some circumstances to assistance, refunds and/or compensation from the airline
+rights in some circumstances to assistance, refunds and/or compensation from

-in cases of denied boarding, cancellation or delay to flights.
-Full details of
+the airline in cases of denied boarding, cancellation or delay to flights.
+Full

-these rights will be publicised at applicable airports and should also be
+details of these rights will be publicised at applicable airports and should

-available from the airlines.
-We are not liable for such payments under European
+also be available from the airlines.
+We are not liable for such payments under

-Community Law.
-If your airline does not comply with these rules you should
+European Community Law.
+If your airline does not comply with these rules you

 11. YOUR CONDUCT ON BOARD AND OUR RIGHT TO REFUSE YOU BOARDING OR CHECK-IN